GabGab-rielle/javascript-snake/README.md

 # Nokia3310-Snake

-I coded along with [Ania Kubów](https://github.com/kubowania) on a vanilla JavaScript Snake game.
+I coded along with [Ania Kubów](https://github.com/kubowania) on a vanilla JavaScript grid-based Snake game.

 For the full walkthrough to coding the game, please visit [here](https://www.youtube.com/watch?v=GWPGz9hrVMk)

-A vanilla JavaScript grid-based game | In this tutorial I learnt how to make a fully functional game of Nokia 3310 Snake.
+In this tutorial I learnt how to make a fully functional game of Nokia 3310 Snake.
 I covered the following:

 * project set up
 * linking your JavaScript and CSS files to your HTML file